sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/docker-compose/index.md

 +     - '0.0.0.0:6060:6060'
 ```

-Also see [debug ports](../../pprof.md#debug-ports) for specific ports that can be exposed.
+For specific ports that can be exposed, see the [debug ports section](../../pprof.md#debug-ports) of Sourcegraphs's [generate pprof profiling data](../../pprof.md) docs.

 #### Use an external database

 The Docker Compose configuration has its own internal PostgreSQL and Redis databases.

-To preserve this data when you kill and recreate the containers, you can [use external services](../../external_services/index.md) for persistence.
+To preserve this data when you kill and recreate the containers, review Sourcegraph's External Services for additional information on how you can [use external services](../../external_services/index.md) for persistence.

 ### Set environment variables